ScaryFrogg/helpers-templates/readme.md

 #How to Use
-Update Variables if needed
-Put all .deb installers inisde ./installers folder and all zipped(.tar and .tar.gz) portable software inside ./portable folder
+-Update Variables if needed in setup.settings file -Put all .deb installers inisde ./installers folder -Put all zipped(.tar and .tar.gz) portable software inside ./portable folder -All scripts/custom commands in scripts folder will be copied to local bin for the user -Run postinstaller

-##TODO
-[]copy configuration for vscode
-[]remove installations after they are isntalled []config for fish
+###TODO
+[]add nvim configuration fork when done configuring